rust-lang/edition-guide/src/2018/transitioning/traits/impl-trait.md

 That is, it's a slightly shorter syntax for a generic type parameter.
 It means, "`arg` is an argument that takes any type that implements the `Trait` trait."

+However, there's also an important technical difference between `T: Trait` and `impl Trait` here.
+When you write the former, you can specify the type of `T` at the call site with turbo-fish syntax as with `foo::<usize>(1)`.
+In the case of `impl Trait`, if it is used anywhere in the function definition, then you can't use turbo-fish at all.
+Therefore, you should be mindful that changing both from and to `impl Trait` can constitute a breaking change for the users of your code.

 ## Return Position